Kiel: Sports

 There are a number of sports venues in Kiel, most notably the Wunderino Arena (formerly known as Baltic Sea Hall or Ostseehalle), which is the home ground of one of the most successful team handball clubs in the world and multiple German champion, THW Kiel.
-There is currently no Bundesliga football club in Kiel, but 2.
-Bundesliga side Holstein Kiel plays at Holstein-Stadion.
+Holstein Kiel, an association football club, which plays at Holstein-Stadion, played in the Bundesliga in the 2024–2025 season for the first time in the club's history.